google/amp-client-id-library/README.md

+**NOTE: The library below is intended to be used in conjuction with the yet-to-be-released AMP Client ID API for custom integrations.
+Code and JavaScript libraries below aren't useful yet.
+If you want to use the AMP Client ID API in conjuction with Google Analytics, please consult the [documentation for the AMP Client ID API in Google Analytics](https://support.google.com/analytics/answer/7486764).**

 # Google AMP Client ID Library

 This Google AMP Client ID library provides a script that you can use to integrate the [Google AMP Client ID API](https://developers.google.com/amp/client-id/) in your non-AMP pages for custom analytic systems (i.e., for in-house analytics tracking or for analytics vendors that are not [preconfigured for use with the API](https://developers.google.com/amp/client-id/vendor).
 The Google AMP Client ID API provides you with the ability to consistently track users across AMP and non-AMP pages.